Domaine de la Chapelle

 THE COMPANY

-It all began with the mystic knight Henri-Gaspard de Sterimberg, who, on his return from the Albigensian crusades in the 13th century, realised the potential of this singular hill floating above the DrĂ´me plain.
-Full of honour and tired of battles, he went to the court of King Louis VIII and settled on the hill of Tain overlooking the Rhone.
+It all began with the mystical knight Henri-Gaspard de Sterimberg, who, returning from the Albigensian Crusades in the 13th century, sensed the potential of this unique hill floating above the Drôme plain.
+Full of honour and weary of battle, he settled on the hill of Tain overlooking the Rhône.
 Aspiring to find peace and serenity, he built a chapel on the hillside, on the site of a Roman temple dedicated to the legendary Hercules.
-He then led a hermit’s life, hence the name of the appellation Hermitage.
-Later he cultivated vines, and thanks to his hard work and the help of the terroir, his wines became increasingly popular with pilgrims and travellers.
-La Chapelle has spanned the centuries, and since 1919 the Jaboulet family and then the Frey family have succeeded each other in cultivating the vines of this now legendary cuvĂ©e.
+He then lived the life of a hermit, hence the name of the Hermitage appellation.
+He subsequently cultivated vines, and thanks to hard work and the help of the terroir, his wines became increasingly popular with pilgrims and travellers.
+La Chapelle has stood the test of time, and since 1919, the Jaboulet family and then the Frey family have taken turns cultivating the vines of this now legendary cuvée.

 France -